hillelcoren/mudeo/README.md

 ## Tips

-- The app currently runs best on Android devices

 - It's important to use headphones to prevent an echo in the recording

 - You can tap a video to adjust the volume or remove it